Yluro/symmetry-measurements/README.md

 # SymmetryMeasurements

-SymmetryMeasurements is an [Olex2](https://www.olexsys.org/olex2/)$^1$ plugin that serves as a bridge to [SHAPE 2.1](https://www.ee.ub.edu/continuous-shape-and-symmetry-measures/)$^2$ to calculate Continuous Shape Measures (CShM's) directly from within Olex2.
+SymmetryMeasurements is an [Olex2](https://www.olexsys.org/olex2/)$^1$ plugin that integrates several symmetry and shape analysis tools into a single graphical interface within Olex2.
 ### Features
 - All analysis methods in Symmetry Measurements will read the atomic coordinates directly from the `OlexRefinementModel` — no manual input files needed.
+- Olex2 GUI panel.
-- SHAPE 2.1 direct bridge and output parser.
+- SHAPE 2.1 wrapper and output parser.
-- Octahedral distortion parameter calculations.
+- Octahedral distortion parameters calculation.

 ## Requirements